Independent Integration Systems Engineering

 Engineering a Strong World

-You ARE the Sustaining Systems Engineer.
+You ARE your own Sustaining Systems Engineer.

 XSE helps you master your system and position over it.